 latter year with one Florence Mary Savage, the couple eventually setting up their marital home at Number 7, Exchange Street,

 off Wilson Street, Hunslet.
-The couple were blessed with the birth of two children, Florence in 1914, however the name and
+The couple would be blessed with the birth of two children, Edna May in May 1910 and Florence

-Charley enlisted into the British Army in late August or in the early days of September 1914 at Leeds.
-It was estimated
+enlisted into the British Army in late August or in the early days of September 1914 at Leeds.
+It was estimated that over

-that over 100 recruits per day were enlisting in Leeds as a consequence of the first proclamation of Kitchener's 'Call
+100 recruits per day were enlisting in Leeds as a consequence of the first proclamation of Kitchener's 'Call to Arms,'

-to Arms,' a request for 100,000 men to join the Colours issued on the 11th August but this number was increasing rapidly.
+a request for 100,000 men to join the Colours issued on the 11th August but this number was increasing rapidly.
+Such was the

-Such was the influx of men willing to enlist, the Recruiting Depot located in Hanover Square was proving to be far from adequate
+influx of men willing to enlist, the Recruiting Depot located in Hanover Square was proving to be far from adequate for the

-for the purpose, so to expedite the recruitment process, a 'new' Recruiting Depot was opened on the 3rd September
+purpose, so to expedite the recruitment process, a 'new' Recruiting Depot was opened on the 3rd September at the Tramway

-at the Tramway Depot located in Swinegate.
-Attesting for military service and after undergoing a preliminary medical examination,
+Depot located in Swinegate.
+Attesting for military service and after undergoing a preliminary medical examination, Charley

-Charley Brown was now deemed to have enlisted.
-Assigned the serial number 12765, he would ultimately be posted to the 10th
+Brown was now deemed to have enlisted.
+Assigned the serial number 12765, he would ultimately be posted to the 10th (Service)